kunalnagar/kunalnagar.in/_posts/2019-12-14-setup-docker-jekyll-dev-environment.md

 Let's start off with the fact that you have the code for a Jekyll site on your computer.
 It could be yours or anyone else's for that matter.

-{% include components/lightbox-img.html src="https://i.imgur.com/oiKnu70.png" %}
+{% include components/lightbox-img.html src="https://i.imgur.com/oiKnu70.png" alt="Screenshot showing cloned repository in VSCode" %}

 With Docker, we can setup a development environment to run this Jekyll site so we don't have to install unnecessary dependencies on our computer.